TFSA vs RRSP vs both. What’s best for me?

-After reading this in-depth and well written analysis by David Chilton (AKA The Wealthy Barber) I was inspired to do some in-depth analysis of TFSA vs RRSP on my own.
+I recently read an in-depth analysis by David Chilton (AKA The Wealthy Barber) looking into a specific question: TFSA vs RRSP?
+I was inspired to do some in-depth analysis on my own.

-RRSPs vs TFSAs.
+TFSA vs RRSP.
 Which one is the right option for you?

-The short answer to the TFSA vs RRSP questions is that it depends.
+The short answer to the TFSA or RRSP question is that it depends.
 That said, saving for your retirement income using your RRSP will beat saving in a TFSA for the most part and for most people.

 “Okay,” you say.
 “But what’s with the emphasis on for retirement?”